kyma-project/kyma/docs/02-get-started/08-enable-disable-upgrade-kyma-module.md

 title: Enable, disable and upgrade a Kyma module
 ---

-Learn how to enable, disable and upgrade a Kyma module.
-To see the list of all available and planned Kyma modules, go to [Overview](../../01-overview/README.md).
+This guide shows how to quickly install, uninstall or remove Kyma with specific modules.
+To see the list of all available and planned Kyma modules, go to the [Kyma modules](../README.md#kyma-modules).

+> **NOTE:** This guide describes installation of a standalone Kyma with specific modules, and not how to enable modules in SAP BTP, Kyma runtime (SKR).

 ## Enable a Kyma module